 10. AWS CodeCommit

 AWS CodeCommit is a cloud-based source control system, or SCM, that provides secure and easy-to-use access to multiple Git repositories.
 There are also similarities with GitLab in that you can do centralized code reviews for others to participate.
 AWS CodeCommit is ideal for a news organization that has not yet started using Git or GitHub Enterprise.

 GitHub is the most widely used and popular SCM, but it requires a significant time investment to use and manage.
 First, you need to set up your Git repository, which takes some time and effort.
 Alternatively, you can use the hosted version of GitHub, free for open-source projects with access to three private repositories.
 However, this does not have the same level of control and privacy as AWS CodeCommit.

 Beanstalk, a web hosting service, has been around for many years and is known for its low costs.
-It provides an inexpensive website hosting service and a managed web hosting platform.
+It provides an inexpensive website hosting service for programmers and a managed web hosting platform.
 Most importantly, it supplies a suite of tools that make it easy to create a site.
 Additionally, the Beanstalk WordPress stack makes it easy to develop and release a site publicly.
 This includes everything from build automation and deployment to monitoring.
 Beanstalk is ideal for companies that require a web presence but have little money to invest.
 The service has five payment plans, starting at $20/month.